 In the Green Book, the header "Application Number" refers to either a New Animal Drug Application (NADA) number for a brand name animal drug, or an Abbreviated New Animal Drug Application (ANADA) number for a generic animal drug.
 If the number in this column is less than 200-000, the animal drug is a brand name drug with an approved NADA.
 A number over 200-000 indicates the animal drug is a generic drug with an approved ANADA.

-Misconception: An animal drug is FDA-approved if the label includes an NDC number.
+Misconception: An animal drug is legally marketed if the label includes an NDC number.

-Truth: The presence of a National Drug Code (NDC) number on an animal drug’s label does not mean the drug is FDA-approved.
+Truth: The presence of a National Drug Code (NDC) number on an animal drug’s label does not mean the drug is legally marketed.
 Under federal law, all drug manufacturers must register with FDA and give the agency a list of their marketed drugs.
-This requirement for drug manufacturers to “register and drug list” with FDA applies to all marketed drugs, both approved and unapproved.
+This requirement for drug manufacturers to “register and drug list” with FDA applies to all marketed drugs, including unapproved ones.

-FDA assigns a unique three-segment NDC number to each registered drug, regardless of its approval status, to indicate the drug is in commercial distribution.
+FDA assigns a unique three-segment NDC number to each registered drug, regardless of whether it’s legally marketed or not, to indicate the drug is in commercial distribution.
 Many drug manufacturers include the NDC number on the drug’s label.
 FDA publishes the NDC numbers of registered human drugs in the National Drug Code Directory.
 There is no NDC directory for registered animal drugs.

-Misconception: An animal drug is FDA-approved if the label includes the statement, “Caution: Federal law restricts this drug to use by or on the order of a licensed veterinarian.”
+Misconception: An animal drug is legally marketed if the label includes the statement, “Caution: Federal law restricts this drug to use by or on the order of a licensed veterinarian.”

-Truth: The presence of the caution statement on the label does not mean it’s an FDA-approved prescription animal drug.
+Truth: The presence of the caution statement on the label does not mean it’s a legally marketed prescription animal drug.
 Federal law requires that the caution statement be included on the label if the animal drug can only be safely used under a licensed veterinarian’s supervision.
-Again, this legal requirement applies to all marketed drugs, both approved and unapproved.
+Again, this legal requirement applies to all marketed drugs, including unapproved ones.

-There are other statements on the labels of some marketed animal drugs that you should also not take to mean the drugs are FDA-approved.
-These statements include:
+The labels of some marketed animal drugs have other statements that you should also not take to mean the drugs are legally marketed, such as:

 • “Registered and listed with the FDA”